farshed/genius-lyrics-api/README.md

 ```
 <br>

-> :warning: **If you're using this in a frontend web app and testing on localhost,** you might get a CORS block error.
+> :warning: You may get a CORS block error while testing on localhost.
 To bypass this, you need to disable Same-Origin Policy in your browser.
 Follow the instructions [here](https://stackoverflow.com/questions/3102819/disable-same-origin-policy-in-chrome).

 <br>